GCGSR

 We are not a shelter, we are not a sanctuary, and we are not professional trainers.
 We don’t have the resources to rehabilitate dogs with major behavior issues.
 We don’t take dogs with aggression issues, serious behavioral issues, or medical issues that are terminal, degenerative, incurable, or prohibitively expensive to treat or maintain.

-Before accepting an owner-surrendered dog into our program, we require proof that the dog is spayed or neutered and is up to date on all vaccinations, including rabies, DHPP, and bordatella.
+Before accepting an owner-surrendered dog into our program, we require proof that the dog is spayed or neutered and is up to date on all vaccinations, including rabies and distemper/hepatitis/parvo.
 California state law mandates that dogs must be spayed or neutered before being adopted out by a rescue or shelter.
 See California Food & Agriculture Code Section 30503.